Lots of Exciting Jackpots at Lottoland

 Lotteries of the World Part One

-Our aim at Lottoland is to give you as much choice as possible with all the world's best lotteries to play and a new jackpot to be won each day.
+Our aim at Lottoland is to give you as much choice as possible with all the world's best lotteries to bet on and a new jackpot to be won each day.
 So in this series we're going to take a look at these exciting new lotteries in more detail to help you familiarise yourself with them more.

 The World Is Lottoland

-In case there was ever any doubt that Lottoland is the leading online lottery provider, here, to kick things off, are two overseas lotteries for Australian players: Brazil's exotic Mega Sena and the icy cool Swedish Lotto.
+In case there was ever any doubt that Lottoland is the leading lottery betting provider, here, to kick things off, are two overseas lotteries for Australian players: Brazil's exotic Mega Sena and the icy cool Swedish Lotto.

 Mega Sena – From Brazil